jaljo/articles/trello-history/trello-history.md

 [DOM Mutations](https://developer.mozilla.org/fr/docs/Web/API/MutationObserver),
 and detect when a specific element entered the DOM, identified by it's class or id.
 Oh listen, what's that sound ?
 It looks like the WTF alarms are ranging afar !
-Relying on HTML attributes to identify elements, which area very likely to change over time, is a 100% chance for this project to end in the cemetery of repositories nobody dares to debug.
+Relying on HTML attributes to identify elements, which are very likely to change over time, is a 100% chance for this project to end in the cemetery of repositories nobody dares to debug.
 We felt the time for a perspective change has come.

 ## An implementation change

+Trello offers another possibility to build features upon their application, with what they so called [Power ups](https://trello.com/power-ups).
+See them as external libraries which communicates with third services like Google, Facebook or the one you built with your little fingers.
+An important limitation though, these power ups are tied to specific locations opened by Trello, such as `card-back`, `card-buttons`,  and designated by  _capabilities_ in the their vocabulary.

+Missguided by daily habits (decouple, decouple, decouple !) we spent some time trying to figure out how we could possibly share ... with such limitation.

 Glitch...

 ## Going further